 Waveform math also allows you to plot live signals alongside historic peak, averaged or filtered waveforms.

 You can also use math channels to reveal new details in complex signals.
 For example, you can graph the changing duty cycle or frequency of a signal over time.

 The custom probes feature allows you to correct for gain, attenuation, offsets and nonlinearities in probes, sensors or transducers that you connect to the oscilloscope.
 This could be used to scale the output of a current probe so that it correctly displays amperes.
 A more advanced use would be to scale the output of a nonlinear temperature sensor using the table lookup function.

 Definitions for standard Pico-supplied oscilloscope probes and current clamps are included.
 User-created probes may be saved for later use.

-The actions that PicoScope can execute include saving a file, playing a sound, executing a program or triggering the signal generator / AWG.
+PicoScope’s actions include saving a file, playing a sound, executing a program or triggering the arbitrary waveform generator.

 Your PicoScope is provided with many powerful tools to help you acquire and analyze waveforms.
 While these tools can be used on their own, the real power of PicoScope lies in the way they have been designed to work together.

 As an example, the rapid trigger mode allows you to collect 10,000 waveforms in a few milliseconds with minimal dead time between them.
 Manually searching through these waveforms would be time-consuming, so just pick a waveform you are happy with and let the mask tools scan through for you.
 When done, the measurements will tell you how many have failed and the buffer navigator allows you to hide the good waveforms and just display the problem ones.
 This video shows you how.

 Perhaps instead you want to plot changing duty cycle as a graph?
 How about outputting a waveform from the AWG and also automatically saving the waveform to disk when a trigger condition is met?
 With the power of PicoScope the possibilities are almost endless.